mysticfall/pivot4j/src/site/markdown/example.md

-<head><title>Pivot4J - Sample Application</title></head>
+<head><title>Pivot4J - Pivot4J Analytics</title></head>
-## Sample Application
+## Pivot4J Analytics (Sample Application)

 ### About

+Pivot4J Analytics is a fully featured OLAP analysis application which is built with the Pivot4J core library.
-The most important aim of the sample application is to provide Pivot4J users a working example to help them understand the API and use it to build their own pivot style OLAP application.
+It can also serve as a working example to help users understand the API and use it to build their own pivot style OLAP application.

-On the other hand, it was also intended to help developers of the project to examine the common use cases from end user's perspective and make them find out potential problems and improve upon the design.

-We expect many part of the source code which is written for this sample application would eventually generalized and introduced to the Pivot4J project itself.

 <iframe width="560" height="315" src="http://www.youtube.com/embed/3cUyAKXfmEk?hd=1" frameborder="0" allowfullscreen="1"></iframe>